litprog/litprog/lit_v3/11_overview.md

 These can all be combined in a way that allows you to create a narrative that makes the most sense to understand your program.

-!!! note "The Pitfalls of Rewriting Input Files"
+!!! warning "The Pitfalls of Rewriting Input Files"

     Modifying the Markdown files as they are being edited by a programmer can cause some issues.
 These issues are similar to those encountered when using code formatters that do in-place updates of source code files: What happens if the file is edited again before the in-place update is completed?